Let us begin at the beginning, in a time before we even had mobile phones: a time of minerals, meteorites, fossils and (cue menacing music) dinosaurs.

 Those with geological interests need only know that galleries 1-4 house one of the world’s great scientific collections of minerals.

-Those without geological interests (let’s be honest, there are one or two of us) should still pay attention, because there are some hidden joys in among these exhibits.
+Those without geological interests (let’s be honest, there are one or two of us) should still pay attention, because some hidden joys lie among these exhibits.

 Don’t be misled by the initial displays: the further you go on this floor, the more English you’ll find and the more infotainment in the form of videos and buttons to press.